Johnson & Johnson: The Unsinkable

 I had a quick exchange about Johnson & Johnson (NYSE:JNJ) with a few investors who pointed out on Tuesday that it appeared evident that the bears who had previously talked of a stock grossly overvalued at just over $110 did not know what they were talking about earlier this year.

-Now changing hands at about $140 in pre-market, the stock is valued at about 23x forward earnings, 14.5x forward EV/Ebitda, 5x forward EV/revenues and 5x book value.
+Now changing hands at about $140 pre-market, the stock is valued at about 23x forward earnings, 14.5x forward EV/Ebitda, 5x forward EV/revenues and 5x book value.

 (Source: 4-traders.com)